QuynhLeSke/Js_1/README.md

 ##### Difficulty

 I think this is a hard case for me, and a good chance to learn how to define needed function, make things work, follow the app logic in JS way.

+##### Fix

+- 'use strict' --> on fixing
+- Split tic.js into smaller modules with ESM --> on fixing
+- Update href/URL from /vendor to ./vendor --> fixed